Updated: August 27, 2020

 By now, you have two solution lists – one for the “micro problems” and one for the “macro issues”.
 Your next step is to create a to-do list which will become your “solution plan” to your problem.

-Take each item and put them in your calendar.
+Take each item and put it in your calendar.
 It’s important that you set a specific date on when you will put those solutions into action.

 Step 6: Monitor your progress, adjust as necessary.